How you can enter a caveat

 If you are uncertain about how to enter a caveat, are worried about not doing it properly or you are simply uncertain whether it is the right thing to do, then we are here to help.

 We can assess whether entering a caveat is the best way of protecting your legal position.
-Whilst there are plenty of circumstances where a caveat would be advisable, there are situations when it would not be appropriate.
-If you enter a caveat when it was not the most suitable course of action the executors of the estate may take steps to have it removed and, if you oppose this, you could find yourself in litigation.
+While there are plenty of circumstances where a caveat would be advisable, there are situations when it would not be appropriate.
+If you enter a caveat when it was inappropriate the executors of the estate may take steps to have it removed and, if you oppose this, you could find yourself in litigation.
 It is therefore advisable to obtain specialist legal advice at the outset of your investigations to help you make informed decisions about the options available to you.